Bela Seshe: Spin-off

 The commercial success of the film has paved the way for a spin-off titled Bela Shuru.
-Though complete, the release of the film was postponed due to the prevailing pandemic situation and the closure of cinema halls in the country.
+The release of the film was postponed due to the prevailing pandemic situation and the closure of cinema halls in the country.
 Soumitra Chatterjee died on 15 November 2020 due to COVID-19.
 Swatilekha Sengupta died on 16 June 2021 due to kidney-related ailments.
-Belashuru was released on 20 May 2022.
+Bela Shuru was released on 20 May 2022.